-- Pen/pencil and paper - o Only pencil, pen and eraser are allowed to be brought into the room - Online using a laptop. - o Only a fully-charged laptop is allowed to be brought into the room - o Students will NOT have access to the Internet. - o Instructions on how to connect to the Exam WIFI will be provided in the Exam Hall.
+Pen/pencil and paper

+- o Only pencil, pen and eraser are allowed to be brought into the room - Online using a laptop. - o Only a fully-charged laptop is allowed to be brought into the room - o Students will NOT have access to the Internet. - o Instructions on how to connect to the Exam WIFI will be provided in the Exam Hall.

 Students should also bring their passport or identity card.
 Coats and bags, as well as other mobile devices (phones, iPads, smart watches etc), should not be brought into the examination room.
-There could be random searches of students-pockets for mobile equipment at every examination as a standard procedure.
-The mere possession of such devices by students in the exam hall, even if they are not in use, may be considered academic misconduct.
+There could be random searches of students' pockets for mobile equipment at every examination as a standard procedure.

-Written Examinations should be 3 hours unless otherwise indicated by the lecturer.
+Written Examinations should be 3 hours, unless otherwise indicated by the lecturer.
 Students should leave the examination room if they finish before the end of the prescribed time.

-Exams are marked on a scale of 1-10.
+Exams are marked on a scale of 1 - 10.

-Results for examinations will be posted on Osiris within two weeks after the examination.
+Results for examinations will be published in Osiris within two weeks after the examination.